-In the past few decades, we’ve seen a surge of interest in complementary and alternative forms of medicine (CAM) in the US - which has only continued to rise in the midst of COVID-19.
+In the past few decades, we’ve seen a surge of interest in complementary and alternative forms of medicine (CAM) in the United States.
 These days people are looking for new ways to achieve their best health, and sometimes this means turning to methods that aren’t conventional.

 What is Complementary and Alternative Medicine?

-Complementary and alternative medicine (CAM) is defined as any range of medical therapies that are not regarded as orthodox by the medical profession, such as herbalism, homeopathy, and acupuncture.
+Complementary and alternative medicine (CAM) is defined as any range of medical therapies that are not regarded as orthodox by the medical profession, such as herbalism and acupuncture.
 The basic philosophy of CAM includes holistic care, which focuses on treating a human being as a whole person.

 Some of the most common different types of CAM’s include: